Choosing a Law Firm Marketing Agency

 If an agency doesn’t bother to ask these types of questions or seems dismissive of your attempts at an open dialogue, they aren’t the agency for you.

-How Do Your Goals Affect Your Marketing Strategy?
+How Do Your Goals Affect Your Law Firm Marketing Strategy?

-Are you new to the market and recently opened the doors?
-If so, foundational efforts, such as website development, content marketing and search engine optimization may be all that you need, at this moment in time.
+Are you searching for ways to get new clients as a lawyer?
+If so, foundational efforts, such as attorney website development, legal content marketing, and search engine optimization, or SEO services for attorneys, may be all that your law firm needs, at this moment in time.

 Or, maybe you’ve been practicing, but are now looking to establish your role in the community as the leading expert in your field.

-How Do You Set a Law Firm Marketing Budget?
+How to Set a Law Firm Marketing Budget

 Now, for the elephant in the room, budget.

-I would recommend that you establish an annual amount that you’re willing to invest into your marketing, with the understanding that nothing is accomplished overnight.
+I would recommend that you establish an annual amount that you’re willing to invest in your marketing, with the understanding that nothing is accomplished overnight.

 I use the word “invest” on purpose.
 Online marketing isn’t a physical transaction, where you walk away with a tangible item in hand.
-There are long term and short term goals every agency should establish with your budget.
+There are long-term and short-term goals every agency should establish with its budget.

 The more you articulate your goals, along with your budget, the better an agency can provide feedback on potential success.